Approaches to Conflict-free Replicated Data Types: State-based CRDTs

 Some examples of join-semilattices are: \begin{itemize} \item natural numbers $\nat$: ${\pleq} = {\leq}$; $\join = \max$; $\bot = 0$; \item booleans $\bool$: $\false \ple \true$; $\join = {\lor}$; $\bot = \false$; \item any totally ordered set (called a \emph{chain}). \end{itemize} Some posets which are not join-semilattices are: \begin{itemize} \item unordered posets (called \emph{antichains}), where all elements are incomparable; \item strings under prefix ordering (e.g., $small \pleq smallest \parallel smaller$), where all concurrent elements are not joinable. \end{itemize}

 \topic{Lattice compositions}

 An advantage of adopting (join-semi)lattices for the replica state is that we can use standard lattice composition constructs for obtaining complex states from simpler states.
 Some examples are given in Figure~\ref{fig:lattice-compositions}: the (Cartesian) product of two lattices, where join is performed component-wise; the lexicographic product of $A$ and $B$, when elements are lexicographic pairs, compared first by the left-side component and only by the right-side one to break ties, being defined when $B$ has a bottom or $A$ is a chain; the powerset of any set, being join the set union; and the function space from any set $A$ to lattice $B$, where both comparison and join are performed pointwise.
 Maps, where missing keys implicitly yield bottom can be considered a special case of functions, being specially useful.
-These and other examples are presented by~\textcite{DBLP:journals/eatcs/BaqueroACF17}, where it is shown that many update functions can also be defined by composition.
+These and other examples are presented by~\textcite{DBLP:journals/eatcs/BaqueroACF17}.